Humanin

 Humanin is a micropeptide encoded in the mitochondrial genome by the 16S ribosomal RNA gene, MT-RNR2.
 Its structure contains a three-turn α-helix, and no symmetry.

 In in vitro and animal models, it appears to have cytoprotective effects.

 Gene

 Humanin is encoded in the mitochondrial genome by the 16S ribosomal RNA gene, MT-RNR2.
 Multiple paralogs are found in the nuclear genome (due to nuclear mitochondrial DNA segments) and are named MTRNR2L followed by a number.
-It is not entirely sure whether these paralogous isoforms are completely unexpressed.
+It is not known whether these paralogous isoforms are completely unexpressed.

 Protein

 The expressed peptide contains a three-turn α-helix, and has no symmetry.

 The length of the peptide depends on where it is produced.
 If it is produced inside the mitochondria it will be 21 amino acids long.
 If it is produced outside the mitochondria, in the cytosol, it will be 24 amino acids long.
 Both peptides have been shown to have biological activity.

+The full length 24 amino acid version of humanin has the sequence MAPRGFSCLLLLTSEIDLPVKRRA, with four residues cleaved from the C terminal end to form the 20 amino acid mitochondrial version MAPRGFSCLLLLTSEIDLPV.
+Several other natural isoforms are also known with slight variations to the amino acid sequence.
+Synthetic versions often have one or more amino acid changes to increase stability and improve activity, such as HNG with a S→G substitution at position 14, and HNGF6A which has an F→A substitution at position 6 as well.
+Humanin-glycine (HNG) is up to 1000x more potent than the natural version depending how the activity is assayed, and so is one of the more common synthetic analogues used in research and investigated for potential clinical applications.
+Shorter fragments such as HN(1-19) and HN(1-17) also retain some activity but are generally less potent.